Education Programs

 4.1 Sights and Sounds of the Sea

-Many hidden factors on Earth can affect animals and their environments.
-Noise pollution, the Earth’s orbit, and the moon’s phases are some factors that can affect the ocean’s animals in massive ways.
+Many unseen factors on Earth can affect animals and their environments.
+Noise pollution, Earth’s orbit, and the moon’s phases are some examples that can affect the ocean’s animals in massive ways.
 What other hidden factors can impact the animals we know and adore?
-Students will investigate which elements can play a part in animal behaviors and how animals have adapted to their environment’s ever-changing sights and sounds.
+Explore how these sneaky sea-crets impact the animals we know and adore—and how creatures have come up with fin-tastic ways to ride the tides of change.

 4.2 Kelp-ing the Balance